CS465 - 001: Computer Systems Architecture (Fall

 - C+ (>= 76.0%) C (>= 70.0%) C– (>= 68.0%)

 - Homework assignments might require some programming.

 - Homework assignments must be done on an individual basis

 unless stated otherwise.

-work accepted.
-Each day late drops the highest possible
+accepted.
+Each day late drops the highest possible score by

 - Catastrophic computer failure will not be cause for an